 Mix thoroughly in a bowl, and then spread them on baking sheets with non-stick spray and aluminum foil.

-Let meat warm to room temperature.
+Let meat warm to room temperature before baking.

 Set on middle oven rack and bake for 20-30 minutes until internal temperature has reached 165 degrees Fahrenheit.

 Once chicken has cooked thoroughly, set broiler to high and cook for another 5-10 minutes on each side.
 The skin should turn a beautiful golden brown color and bubble slightly like melted cheese.

 Keep an eye on them so they don't burn!